3-ark/InsightPage-userguide/README.md

     *   **Refresh Model List:** Manually trigger a re-fetch of models from your configured services.
     *   **Manage Model Visibility:** You might be able to hide or show specific models in the main selection dropdowns, helping you curate a shorter list of your preferred models.
 (The exact UI for this can vary).

-## 11. Context Source Settings
+## 11. Page and Web Mode Settings

 These settings control how much information from external sources (like web pages or search results) is provided to the AI.

 ### Page Mode Settings
-Located in the "Page Mode" or a similar section in settings:
+Located in the "Page Mode" section in the settings panel:
 *   **Content Character Limit:** You can set a limit on the number of characters extracted from a webpage when using "Page Mode."
 This helps manage the amount of data sent to the AI and can affect performance and cost.
-1 token equals to about 4 characters.
+1 token equals about 4 characters.
+*   **Floating Action Button:** You can enable or disable the floating assistant button for Page Mode from here.
+See the "Floating Assistant" section for more details.

 ### Web Search Settings (for "Web Mode")
 Found in the "Web Search" or a similar section in settings:
 *   **Search Results Character Limit:** You can define the maximum number of characters from web search results that will be provided to the AI as context in "Web Mode."

-## 12. Text-to-Speech (TTS)
+## 12. Speech Settings

+The application integrates both speech-to-text (input) and text-to-speech (output) functionalities.
+You can manage these in the "Speech Settings" section of the main settings panel.

+### Speech Recognition (Input / ASR)
+This feature allows you to speak directly to the application instead of typing.

+*   **Language Selection:** You can select your preferred language for speech recognition from a comprehensive list.
+This ensures the application accurately understands your speech in the chosen language.
+*   **Stop Word:** You can define a custom "stop word" (e.g., "stop," "terminate," "end").
+When the application detects this word during speech input, it will automatically stop the recording.
+This provides a hands-free way to control the dictation process.

+### Text-to-Speech (Output / TTS)
 The application can read AI messages aloud using your browser's built-in Text-to-Speech capabilities.
-You can manage TTS settings in the "Text-to-Speech" section of the settings panel.

-### Enabling and Configuration
 *   **Voice Selection**:
-    *   The application will automatically load available voices from your browser.
+    *   The application automatically loads available voices from your browser.
-    *   You can select your preferred voice from a dropdown list.
-The list usually displays the voice name and its language (e.g., "Google US English (en-US)").
+    *   You can select your preferred voice from a dropdown list, which displays the voice name and its language (e.g., "Google US English (en-US)").
-    *   If no voice is pre-selected in your configuration, an English voice or the first available voice in the list will typically be chosen as the default.
+    *   If no voice is pre-selected, an English voice or the first available voice will be chosen as the default.
-    *   If no voices are available in your browser, or if they fail to load, a message will indicate this, and TTS functionality may be unavailable.
 *   **Speech Rate**:
-    *   You can adjust the speed at which the AI's messages are spoken using a slider.
-    *   The typical range is from 0.5x (half speed) to 2.0x (double speed).
+    *   You can adjust the speed of the spoken messages using a slider, typically ranging from 0.5x to 2.0x speed.
-    *   The currently selected rate is displayed next to the slider.

 ### How it Works
 *   The TTS feature uses your browser's Web Speech API.
 Voice availability and quality can vary between browsers and operating systems.
-For users seeking more natural-sounding voices, using the Microsoft Edge browser (which has its own advanced TTS capabilities) or exploring third-party Chrome extensions/APIs that integrate local TTS services (such as Piper, Kokoro-FastAPI, or Orpheus-FastAPI) might provide an enhanced audio experience.
+For users seeking more natural-sounding voices, using the Microsoft Edge browser (which has its own advanced TTS capabilities) or exploring third-party Chrome extensions/APIs that integrate local TTS services might provide an enhanced audio experience.
-*   When an AI message is received and TTS is active (the specific toggle/condition for TTS being active for message reading is usually found near the chat input or main settings), the `speakMessage` function is called.
+*   When an AI message is received and TTS is active, the `speakMessage` function is called.
+You can typically stop ongoing speech through the UI.
-*   You can typically stop ongoing speech, and some controls might offer pause/resume, though these depend on browser support and how they are implemented in the main chat interface.

 ## 13. Themes & Appearance